 When Schomburg was just 8 years old he was told by a school teacher that Black people had no history.
 This assertion naturally bothered him for a long time.
 But as he gradually grew older, Schomburg found the teacher’s claim to make absolutely no sense.
 That encounter became Schomburg’s motivation which led him to set out and prove wrong such racist notions.

-African chattel slavery also touched upon Puerto Rico, which became the consequence of Spanish colonialism in both Africa and Latin America.
-In 1527 the first slave revolt in Puerto Rico was among the bloodiest in the Western Hemisphere.
+African chattel slavery also took place in Puerto Rico, it was the consequence of Spanish colonialism in both Africa and Latin America.
+In 1527 the first slave revolts in Puerto Rico was among the bloodiest in the Western Hemisphere.

-Despite the numerous contributions Schomburg made to the preservation of Black-Latino history, like many others he was not immune to anti-Black discrimination.
+Despite the numerous contributions Schomburg made to the preservation of Black-Latino history, like many other Black scholars and professionals in different fields he was not immune to anti-Black discrimination.
 Throughout his entire life, Schomburg experienced blatant racism, sadly within the Puerto Rican community as well.

 Colorism, as an extension of white supremacy, often permeated conversations about “Los prietos” (the dark ones), “Pelo bueno y pelo malo” (good hair and bad hair), and so on.
 As in the United States, the not-so-hidden practices of racism has also existed in Puerto Rico and all of Latin America.